grafana/agent/docs/getting-started/install-agent-on-windows.md

 The installer will install Grafana Agent into the default directory `C:\Program Files\Grafana Agent`.
 The [windows_exporter integration](https://github.com/prometheus-community/windows_exporter) can be enabled with all default windows_exporter options.

+The installer can be retrieved for the latest [Grafana Agent release](https://github.com/grafana/agent/releases/latest) by downloading the release asset named `grafana-agent-installer.exe`.

 ## Installation

 After installation, ensure that you can reach `http://localhost:12345/-/healthy` and `http://localhost:12345/agent/api/v1/targets`.